fatalwithin/adjust-test/README.md

 6) Deploy/redeploy our app to Kubernetes cluster (ok not cluster but single-node-everything on minikube)

-7) Publish our app for external users with access via Kubernetes ingress (ideally with HTTPS access and self-signed certificate that could be easily changed to Letsencrypt or something similar in normal Kubernetes cluster)
+7) Publish our app for external users with access via the Kubernetes ingress (ideally with HTTPS access and self-signed certificate that could be easily changed to Letsencrypt or something similar in normal Kubernetes cluster)